-This simply means that the states have agreed to form a federal parliament, which is answerable to UK parliament and the Constitution.
+This simply means that the States have agreed to form a federal parliament, which is answerable to the UK parliament and the Constitution.
 UK parliament relinquished power to legislate for Australia in 1931, leaving the Crown in Australia’s hands, so what we are left with is that we have a hierarchy of: Constitution > Crown > Federal Government > States.
 This first paragraph simply describes a constitutional monarchy.

 The second paragraph reads: